DeveloperTani/Iot-edge/README.md

 The current version of this project deploys two IoT Edge modules (system_reader) and (cloud_publisher) to a physical Ubuntu 22.04 laptop accessed via SSH.
 The modules collect local system telemetry and forward it to Azure IoT Hub in real time.

+ As a next phase, I plan to integrate my home-built Wi-fi "thermostat" into this project to act as a physical data source.

 ## 📌 Overview
 🔧 Tech Stack